aqjune-aws/cav25-artifact/README.md

 > We will update the paper to reflect these changes for the camera-ready version.

-This artifact has been compiled with `docker build -t cav25-trial:7.0 .` (~10 min) on a linux machine and saved with `docker save cav25-trial:7.0 > s2n-bignum.tar` (<1 min).
+This artifact has been compiled with `docker build -t cav25-trial:7.0 .` (~10 min) on a Linux machine and saved with `docker save cav25-trial:7.0 > s2n-bignum.tar` (<1 min).
 The docker image is ~2.6GB